Sober dance parties in South East London

 My dance story

 Dance has been an important part of my life ever since I remember.
 My first memory of a favourite clothing item is a skirt I had which flew up when I was spinning.
-I loved it so much, that my mother had to sew a bigger one when I grew out of it.Once I was big enough to receive formal education, I learned ballet, then later I joined a folk dance group in my school.
-Later I did ballroom and latin dancing, even entered some competitions (though our school focused on the improvisation and social aspects of dancing, rather than looking perfect from outside, which I greatly appreciate to this day.)After I moved to London, I found west coast swing, which is an improvisative partnered style danced to different modern genres like pop and RnB.
-Each dance is different, it's a conversation between the leader and the follower.Later I also fell in love with Brazilian zouk, which is a beautiful dance using a lot of organic movement.
-It has a lot of emphasis on using the breath, forming a deep connection with your partner, and moving the spine in all ways imaginable.And most recently I discovered ecstatic dance where there are no formal rules, and can be danced both alone and with interacting with others (similarly to contact improvisation).
+I loved it so much, that my mother had to sew a bigger one when I grew out of it.Once I was big enough to receive formal education, I learned ballet, then I joined a folk dance group in my school.
+Later, I did ballroom and latin dancing, even entered some competitions (though our school focused on the improvisation and social aspects of dancing, rather than looking perfect from the outside, which I greatly appreciate to this day.)After I moved to London, I found west coast swing, which is an improvisational partnered style danced to different modern genres like pop and RnB.
+Each dance is different, it's a conversation between the leader and the follower.Later, I also fell in love with Brazilian zouk, which is a beautiful dance using a lot of organic movement.
+It has a lot of emphasis on using the breath, forming a deep connection with your partner, and moving the spine in all ways imaginable.And most recently, I discovered ecstatic dance where there are no formal rules, and can be danced both alone and with interacting with others (similarly to contact improvisation).

-Lately, I started DJing for all 3 of these dances, accumulating a huge library of music of various genres, energies and moods.Again, I'm not the best dancer you'll ever meet, but I am definitely great at enjoying it to the fullest, and have learned how to use it to benefit my mental health, and would love to share this experience with you.
+Lately, I started DJing for all 3 of these dances, accumulating a huge library of music of various genres, energies and moods.

 What to bring?